 PCM stands for Pulse Code Modulation and is a type of digital audio recording.
 It’s a two-channel digital stereo track you can find on most music and TV programs and many CDs, DVDs, and Blu-rays.
 A soundbar that is PCM-only, such as the Vmai 2.1 channel Sound Bar, is a good choice if you don’t watch a lot of movies.

 This soundbar is fairly neutral and has some brightness in the treble.
-The soundbar reproduces vocals and leads well, making it great for music listening, and TV shows have clear dialogue.
+The budget soundbar reproduces vocals and leads well, making it great for music listening, and TV shows have clear dialogue.

 It does not have a lot of sound enhancement options, as with most budget bars.
 However, you can adjust the bass and treble or improve the dialogue.

-It can only support PCM content, so you cannot use it to listen to or play multi-channel surround sound audio formats such as Dolby Digital and DTS.
+It can only support PCM content, so you cannot use it to listen to or play multi-channel surround sound audio formats such as Dolby Atmos and DTS.
 It doesn’t support advanced object-based formats such as Dolby Atmos.

 Bestisan 60W Bluetooth Soundbar